-The university’s accommodation team is on hand to help you find the right place to live whether you’re based in Brighton, Eastbourne or Hastings.
-Housing options include halls of residence, university-managed housing, privately rented accommodation or homestay with a local family.
+The university’s accommodation team is on hand to help you find the right place to live whether you’re based in Brighton or Eastbourne.
+Housing options include halls of residence, university-managed housing, privately rented accommodation and homestay with a local family.

 Halls of residence

+International postgraduate students are guaranteed a place in halls of residence in their first year as long as they apply before the accommodation deadline.
 The university has more than 2,000 places in halls of residence.
 There is a mix of catered and self-catered accommodation and all students share a kitchen and communal areas.
-70% of eligible students were offered places in university accommodation in 2015.

 Unihomes are properties that the university lets out on behalf of local landlords.
 With this option you have the security of paying your rent to the university and still have the benefits of living in the private sector.

 Studentpad is our database for students who want to rent privately.
-We vet all Studentpad properties to make sure they adhere to our code of standards.
+We vet all Studentpad properties to make sure they meet our code of standards.
 Around a third of the university’s first year students live in private sector rented accommodation.